buildspace/buildspace-projects/Solana_NFTs/en/Section_4/Lesson_2_Finalize_And_Celebrate.md

 ### **🚀 Deploy to the world.**

-Deploying a React app is has gotten so easy that there is no reason not to do it at this point lol.
+Deploying a React app has gotten so easy that there is no reason not to do it at this point lol.
 Plus, it's **free**.
 You've made it this far, deploying is the final step.
 Plus -- your fellow builders at buildspace must not be deprived of your NFTs!!
 Please give us the opportunity to mint your rare creations hehe.

 I made a really quick video below on deploying via Vercel.
-If you're already a Vercel pro, you won't have issues.
+If you don't want to use Vercel, all good.
+Use whatever you want.

 Basically:
 - Push your latest code up to Github.
 Don't commit `.cache`.
 - Connect Vercel to your repo.
 - Make sure to set your root to `app`.